Video game consoles and smartphones will be harder to find this holiday season

 Meanwhile, finding one of the newer gaming consoles — such as NIntendo Switch OLED, PS5 and XBox Series — is even harder.
 All these products are out of stock on their company websites.
 On Sony’s website, shoppers can register “for an opportunity to purchase” a PS5 via a special invitation.
 Some retailers such as Walmart and Best Buy are offering access to “restock events” for paying members of their subscription clubs.
 Amazon, which hasn’t been charging for early access to gaming consoles, lets shoppers sign up for text messages when they come back in stock — before quickly selling out again.

-Filomena Iovino, research nalyst at technology intelligence firm ABI Research, said shoppers may have better luck getting certain products depending on where they live.
+Filomena Iovino, research analyst at technology intelligence firm ABI Research, said shoppers may have better luck getting certain products depending on where they live.

 “Geographically, Apple knows its strongest markets for iPhone sales, and these will be the ones prioritized to receive new product shipments,” Iovino said.
 “This may result in a lack of availability, or delayed availability, in lower-tier markets, but should not impact price.”